The Vice of Greed

 “Selfish people are in such a hurry to get rich that they do not know when poverty is about to strike.” — Proverbs 28:22 (GNT)

 “Come now, you rich people, weep and wail for the miseries that are coming to you.
 Your riches have rotted, and your clothes are moth-eaten.
 Your gold and silver have rusted, and their rust will be evidence against you, and it will eat your flesh like fire.
 You have laid up treasure for the last days.
 Listen!
 The wages of the laborers who mowed your fields, which you kept back by fraud, cry out, and the cries of the harvesters have reached the ears of the Lord of hosts.
 You have lived on the earth in luxury and in pleasure; you have fattened your hearts in a day of slaughter.
-You have condemned and murdered the righteous one, who does not resist you.” — James 5:1-6 (NRSV-CE)
+You have condemned and murdered the righteous one, who does not resist you.” — James 5:1-6 (NRSVue)

 “Wealth is deceitful.
 Greedy people are proud and restless—like death itself they are never satisfied…” — Habakkuk 2:5 (GNT)

 “Of course, there is great gain in godliness combined with contentment; for we brought nothing into the world, so that we can take nothing out of it; but if we have food and clothing, we will be content with these.
 But those who want to be rich fall into temptation and are trapped by many senseless and harmful desires that plunge people into ruin and destruction.
-For the love of money is a root of all kinds of evil, and in their eagerness to be rich some have wandered away from the faith and pierced themselves with many pains.” — 1 Timothy 6:6-10 (NRSV-CE)
+For the love of money is a root of all kinds of evil, and in their eagerness to be rich some have wandered away from the faith and pierced themselves with many pains.” — 1 Timothy 6:6-10 (NRSVue)

 Related Quotes